 Trust & Estate Litigation

-The Texas trust and estate litigation lawyers of Marrs Ellis & Hodge LLP have successfully represented a variety of parties involved in trust and estate litigation matters.
-Our attorneys have had remarkable success representing clients—from individual will beneficiaries to billion-dollar financial institutions—in complex and high-profile disputes involving trusts, will contests, estates, and guardianships.
+Marrs Ellis & Hodge LLP has successfully represented a variety of parties involved in trust and estate litigation matters.
+Our attorneys have had success representing clients—from individual will beneficiaries to billion-dollar financial institutions—in complex and high-profile disputes involving trusts, will contests, estates, and guardianships.

 The settling of a decedent’s financial affairs—a process often called “probating the estate”—takes place in county courts with specialized jurisdiction.
 Few areas of the law generate more bitter disputes than those involving a deceased or incapacitated relative—or involving a trustee’s breach of fiduciary duty to the beneficiaries of a trust.
 To advance a client’s interests, the attorneys involved must be familiar with the nuances of the law governing wills, estates, trusts, and guardianships as well as the local probate court’s procedures.